 The section is very interesting, and it takes me back to some of the more engaging lectures I had at university, studying sport science, but it does leave me thirsty for a good conclusion to the book.

 And there we have it, my book review of Bounce by Matthew Syed.
 If you’ve made it this far, well done!
 I do tend to go on a bit.
 If you’re read the book I’d love to hear your thoughts on it.
 Please leave a comment below.
 If you haven’t read it can I encourage you to check it out on Amazon.
-It is very reasonably priced and well worth a read.Join over 1,500 readers.
-Get a free weekly update via email here.
+It is very reasonably priced and well worth a read.Join over 1,500 members and become a part of the ETT Academy here.